erdnaxe/prolonix/README.md

 This repository contains two images configuration :

-  * `config/iso-image.nix` builds an ISO file ready to be burn to a DVD or USB device.
+  * `config/iso-image.nix` builds an ISO file ready to be burnt to a DVD or USB device.
   * `config/netboot.nix` builds a netboot image.